 Notably, and in contrast to the adult form of idiopathic osteonecrosis, Perthes disease in younger children may resolve without sequelae.
 That is, the bone may remodel to a fairly normal shape and no lingering symptoms.
 On the other hand, the regenerated bone may remodel to a non-spherical shape producing an abnormal range of motion, an irregular articular surface, and, ultimately, degenerative joint disease of the hip.

 The exact cause of the disruption of the blood supply is not known, although it is believed to be multifactorial.
-Some of the factors which have been proposed include hereditary or genetic, predisposing trauma, coagulopathy, collagenopathy, hyperactivity, and passive smoking exposure.
+Some of the proposed causes include hereditary or genetic factors, predisposing trauma, coagulopathy, collagenopathy, hyperactivity, and passive smoking exposure.
 These various factors have an association or higher prevalence in patients with Perthes, and are therefore thought to possibly have a causative role.

 Another theory links systemic delay in growth and development to the development of Perthes.
-Delayed bone age has been seen among patients with Legg-Calve-Perthes disease, and therefore, the IGF-pathway has been implicated as a possible cause.
+Delayed bone age has been seen among patients with Legg-Calve-Perthes disease, and therefore, endocrine dysfunction has been implicated as a possible cause.

 The most common age of presentation for Perthes is about 8 years of age, though patients may be as young as 2 or as old as 12.
-(Above the age of 12, the condition is more akin to adult osteonecrosis.)
+(In patients 12 years of age or older, the natural history of the condition mirrors that of adult osteonecrosis.)

-The limp that children with Legg-Calve-Perthes disease exhibit is an abductor limp, in which they avoid abduction or internal rotation of the leg.
+Children with Legg-Calve-Perthes disease might exhibit an abnormal gait pattern in which they avoid abduction or internal rotation of the leg.

 The definitive diagnosis of Perthes disease is made by x-ray.
 The disease is primarily classified by radiographic findings, using the Waldenstrom classification.
 The four stages of Perthes (Figure 1-4) are denoted as initial, fragmentation, reossification, and healed.